Scaling up Multi-Turn Off-Policy RL and Multi-Agent Tree Search for LLM Step-Provers: Introduction

 \textbf{A Planner-Enhanced Multi-Agent Tree Search System at Inference:} For inference-time scaling, we introduce a hierarchical reasoning architecture.
 A general-purpose reasoning model, termed the Planner, iteratively decomposes complex theorems/goals into a sequence of more manageable subgoals.
 These subgoals are then tackled by a group of parallel prover agents that share a common subgoal cache, dramatically decreasing search complexity of the system and enabling it to solve problems that are intractable for a monolithic prover.

-\textbf{State-of-the-Art Empirical Results:} We validate the effectiveness of our dual scaling approach on established benchmarks.
-In particular, \texttt{BFS-Prover-V2} achieves 95.08\% and 41.4\% on the MiniF2F and ProofNet test sets respectively, which largely outperforms previous LLM step-provers~\citep{intern-prover-v2.5,bfs-prover-v1} and is comparable with state-of-the-art whole proof generation models~\citep{ds-prover-v2,goedel-prover-v2,kimina-prover}.
+\textbf{State-of-the-Art Empirical Results:} We validate the effectiveness and generalizability of our dual scaling approach on established benchmarks. \texttt{BFS-Prover-V2} achieves 95.08\% on miniF2F test set, largely surpassing previous step-provers~\citep{intern-prover-v2.5,bfs-prover-v1} and performing on par with best whole-proof models~\citep{ds-prover-v2,goedel-prover-v2,kimina-prover}.
+On ProofNet test, it achieves 41.4\%, setting a new state-of-the-art, showing robust generalization across distributions.